 The content of this course is designed for very able and interested students.
 The material covered will provide students with the skills to effectively communicate about topics beyond everyday social and survival situations.
 Vocabulary acquisition will be the primary focus of the class with an emphasis on speaking the target language as well as mastery of basic verb tenses / moods.
 Students will use authentic materials to develop their listening and reading skills and cultural knowledge.
 Students will be assessed on their daily (oral) use of the target language.
+Students will be required to complete additional work for the course during the summer.
 (NCAA approved core course)

-0234 SPANISH IV - Pre AP 1 CR
+2341/2342 SPANISH IV 1 CR